The American Dream

 The American Dream that anyone can achieve financial success and material comfort lies at the heart of Death of a Salesman.
-Various secondary characters achieve the Dream in different ways: Ben goes off into the wilderness of Alaska and Africa and lucks into wealth by discovering a diamond mine; Howard Wagner inherits his Dream through his father's company; while Bernard, who seemed a studious bore as a child, becomes a successful lawyer through…(read full theme analysis)
+Various secondary characters achieve the Dream in different ways: Ben goes off into the wilderness of Alaska and Africa and lucks into wealth by discovering a diamond mine; Howard Wagner inherits his Dream through his father's company; while Bernard, who seemed a studious bore as a child, becomes a successful lawyer through…read analysis of The American Dream

 The central conflict of the play is between Willy and his elder son Biff, who showed great promise as a young athlete and ladies' man, but in adulthood has become a thief and drifter with no clear direction.
 Willy's other son, Happy, while on a more secure career path, is superficial and seems to have no loyalty to anyone.

-By delving into Willy's memories, the play is able to trace how the values…(read full theme analysis)
+By delving into Willy's memories, the play is able to trace how the values…read analysis of Fathers and Sons

 Inspired by his love for his family, Willy ironically abandons them (just as he himself was abandoned by his father when he was three).
 The tragedy of Willy's death comes about because of his inability to distinguish between his value as an economic resource and his identity as a human being.
 The Woman, with whom Willy cheats on Linda, is able to feed Willy's salesman ego by "liking" him.
-He is proud of being…(read full theme analysis)
+He is proud of being…read analysis of Abandonment and Betrayal